dinoplane/mae-263f/hw1/README.md

 - `matplotlib`
 - `numpy`

-You can install them using pip.can
+You can install them using py pip install.

 ## How to run the code:
 Run the following command: